stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Notes:

-* The `0L` argument in the `getString` helper is an offset into the off-heap memory.

-* The returned address has to be _reinterpreted_ to expand the bounds of the off-heap memory, which in this case is an undefined length for a pointer to a null-terminated character array.
+Note that off-heap address has to be _reinterpreted_ to expand the bounds of the off-heap memory, in this case an undefined length for a pointer to a null-terminated character array.
+The `0L` argument in the `getString` helper is an offset into the off-heap memory.

 Support for Vulkan can also be tested: